MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Background and Related Work

 \section{Background and Related Work}

 We organize related work along the dependency simulation design space, from fully static approaches to our proposed runtime synthesis.

-\paragraph{Record-Replay and Service Virtualization.} The simplest form of dependency simulation captures HTTP request-response pairs from live traffic and replays the closest match at test time.
+\paragraph{Record-Replay and Service Virtualization} The simplest form of dependency simulation captures HTTP request-response pairs from live traffic and replays the closest match at test time.
 Tools such as HoverFly~\cite{hoverfly2023}, WireMock~\cite{wiremock2023}, and Mountebank~\cite{mountebank2023} implement this approach and are widely used in industry~\cite{masor2022fake,atomicjar2023,kong2022testing}.
-These tools offer sub-millisecond latency and full determinism, but are limited to scenarios represented in the recorded corpus.
-When tests exercise error conditions or boundary cases absent from the corpus, replay cannot produce correct responses (we quantify this in Section~\ref{sec:rq1}).
+They offer sub-millisecond latency and full determinism \emph{when a test request matches something in the recorded corpus}, but they have no mechanism to answer a request they never recorded: on a miss they return a default error, a 404, or an empty response rather than a plausible one.
+The very limitation that motivated research on opaque response \emph{generation}~\cite{du2015interaction,versteeg2016opaque} is that real integration tests routinely exercise error conditions, boundary cases, and request parameters absent from the recorded happy-path traffic--- exactly where record-replay ``is limited in accuracy''~\cite{du2015interaction} and cannot produce a correct response (we quantify this in Section~\ref{sec:rq1}).

-\paragraph{Pattern-Mining from Traces.} Kabir et~al.~\cite{kabir2021specminer} propose SpecMiner, which mines behavioral models from service interaction traces using heuristic-based pattern extraction.
-Hossain et~al.~\cite{hossain2025stateful} extend this line of work to stateful service emulation, uncovering contextual dependencies among interaction messages to track entity lifecycles (e.g., CRUD sequences).
-These approaches handle stateful behaviors extractable from traces but are scoped to patterns present in the trace corpus.
-Error handling, code-level edge cases, and unseen request parameters fall outside their design scope.
-We compare against a pattern-mining baseline on our Demo benchmark in Section~\ref{sec:rq1}.